OpenSILEX/docs-community-dev/docs/webService.md

 ### Create a custom constraint validation

+You can create custom constraint validation.
+For examplen the `@URL` is define in the following code blocks.

-Create the custom validation annotation in the package `service.resources.validation.validators`.
+In our case, create the custom validation annotation in the package `service.resources.validation.validators`.

 ```java
 public class URLListValidator implements ConstraintValidator<URL, List<String>> {